 In this counseling answer:

-“I suggest in sha’ Allah that you keep a daily journal.
-Write down what you are feeling right before you eat a meal or reach for that tasty looking sweet.
+• Write down what you are feeling right before you eat a meal or reach for that tasty looking sweet.
 Also, write down how you felt while you were eating, and how you felt afterward.
-I ask in sha’ Allah that you do this for a month to see if there is a correlation between your emotions and your eating habits.”

 As-Salamu ‘Alaikum sister,